 The dining at Little Palm Island is quite superb, and features inventive French, Cuban and Floridian cuisine, and you can choose to eat in the romantic candle-lit restaurant, at an outside terrace table overlooking the ocean or even on the beach under the moon.

-Relaxation opportunities are endless, from lounging by the lagoon-style pool, cozying up with a book in the library or meditating in the Zen Garden, and the spa is one of Florida’s finest, with spa treatments such as a coconut sugar body polish or margarita key lime pedicure with which to pamper yourself.
+Relaxation opportunities are endless, from lounging by the lagoon-style pool, cosying up with a book in the library or meditating in the Zen Garden, and the spa is one of Florida’s finest, with spa treatments such as a coconut sugar body polish or margarita key lime pedicure with which to pamper yourself.

 For more adventurous souls, the resort offers complimentary water sports including kayaks, kite boards and lasers, and there is also a 38-foot catamaran to take you out for an afternoon’s sail or sunset cruise with a private dinner aboard.
 If you're in the mood to venture further afield, there are myriad options.
 The island is in the heart of a marine sanctuary and the diving and snorkeling is superb, with shimmering coral reefs, colorful fish and a wreck to explore.
-Alternatively swim with dolphins at Marathon Key, or view the incredible bird life at the Great White Heron Wildlife Refuge.
+Alternatively view the incredible bird life at the Great White Heron Wildlife Refuge.
 If you are an angler, the flats and bone fishing in these parts is legendary, and you can even live out your Hemingway fantasies for the day on a deep sea fishing expedition where you might land a marlin or a tarpon.